lightstep/lightstep-tracer-java/README.md

 The Bintray [lightstep-tracer-jre](https://bintray.com/lightstep/maven/lightstep-tracer-jre/view) project contains additional installation and setup information for using the library with various build systems such as Ivy and Maven.

+**Note**: Starting from version 0.30.0, lightstep-tracer-java-common and lightstep-tracer-java artifacts use the same major/minor version, only differing in the patch part.

 ### Maven

 ```xml